Lung cancer screening

 Unlike other cancers, routine screening for lung cancer is not common across the world.
 However, research has found that lung cancer screening can improve survival rates.
 Many health organisations are calling on governments and international organisations to start offering programmes to people considered to be high-risk.

-This factsheet looks at what lung cancer screening is, the risks and benefits of screening and the current position of health organisations.
+This page looks at what lung cancer screening is, the risks and benefits of screening and the current position of health organisations.

 Lung cancer is the biggest cancer killer in Europe; it causes more deaths than colon, breast and prostate cancers combined.
 When lung cancer is detected based on symptoms, the disease is mostly at a late stage, making treatment much less effective.
 Screening can detect cancer at a much earlier stage.
 Finding cancer earlier means that treatments can work better and even cure lung cancer, improving the outcomes for people living with the disease and reducing medical costs.